 In general, plaintiffs in auto defect lawsuits can seek damages for:

 - Wrongful death

 The number of damages awarded will depend on the unique facts of each case.

 When you’re injured in an accident, it’s important to recover any compensation you’re owed.
 Defective parts or faulty workmanship can result in accidents, so it’s vital to have an accident lawyer from our law firm on your side.
 They can help recover the compensation you deserve for your injuries.

 Next of Kin Legal Recourse Following the Death of a Loved One in a Deadly Defective Vehicle Crash

-When a loved one dies in a defective car crash, the family may feel overwhelmed and uncertain of their legal rights.
+When a loved one dies in a defective vehicle crash, the family may feel overwhelmed and uncertain of their legal rights.
 It is essential to understand that several legal options are available to the family, and they should speak to an attorney as soon as possible.

 Another option is to file a product liability lawsuit when someone is injured or killed by a defective product.
 For example, in a faulty car crash, the liable party might be the seller, the driver, or the car manufacturer.